U.S. Democrats seek up to $2 trillion to invest in aging infrastructure

-LEESBURG, Va./WASHINGTON (Reuters) - Democratic leaders in Congress said they will seek President Donald Trump’s support in coming weeks for legislation to invest up to $2 trillion to rebuild U.S. infrastructure, including roads, bridges and schools.
+LEESBURG, Va./WASHINGTON (Reuters) - Democratic leaders in Congress said on Thursday they would seek President Donald Trump’s support in coming weeks for legislation to invest up to $2 trillion to rebuild U.S. infrastructure, including roads, bridges and schools.

-House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said at separate news conferences that they would try to revive an effort that sputtered early into Trump’s presidency for major investments in aging public works.
+House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said at separate news conferences they would try to revive an effort that sputtered early in Trump’s presidency for major investments in aging public works.

+The White House said Trump had spoken recently with Pelosi and “agreed to meet soon to discuss working together on infrastructure,” White House spokesman Judd Deere said.

 Democrats have been seeking a much larger investment than Trump and fellow Republicans in Congress have suggested.

-“Has to be at least $1 trillion, I’d like it to be closer to $2 trillion,” Pelosi, a Democrat, said to reporters at a House Democratic meeting in Leesburg, Virginia.
+“Has to be at least $1 trillion, I’d like it to be closer to $2 trillion,” Pelosi told reporters at a House Democratic meeting in Leesburg, Virginia.
 She said there would be discussions on how such an amount could be financed.

+Senate Majority Leader Mitch McConnell, a Republican, told reporters later on Thursday that the financing issue was a major obstacle.

+“I’m all for taking it (infrastructure legislation) up once the president and Democrats, everybody says: ‘OK, here’s how we’re going to pay for it.’
+As soon as that magically appears, I think we have a way forward,” McConnell said.

-Schumer, speaking to reporters outside the U.S. Senate, said the three-way meeting would occur within the next several weeks.
+Schumer, speaking to reporters outside the U.S. Senate, said a meeting would occur within the next several weeks.

 “The bottom line is this: If they’re not going to put real money and have real labor and environmental protections, we’re not going to get anywhere,” Schumer warned.